Junk (ship): Yuan dynasty (14th century)

 Yuan dynasty ships carry on the tradition of Song; the Yuan navy is essentially Song navy.
 Both Song and Yuan employed large trading junks.
 Unlike Ming treasure ships, Song and Yuan great junks are propelled by oars, and have with them smaller junks, probably for maneuvering aids.
 The largest junks (5,000 liao) may have a hull length twice that of Quanzhou ship (1,000 liao), that is 68 m.
 However, the norm size for trading junks pre-1500 was most likely around 20–30 m long, with the length of 30 m only becoming the norm after 1500 CE.
-Large size could be a disadvantage for shallow harbors and many reefs of southeast asian.
+Large size could be a disadvantage for shallow harbors and many reefs of Southeast Asia.

 The ships of the previous Song, both mercantile and military, became the backbone of the Yuan navy.
 In particular the failed Mongol invasions of Japan (1274–1281), as well as the failed Mongol invasion of Java (1293), essentially relied on recently acquired Song naval capabilities.
 Worcester estimates that the large Yuan junks were 36 feet in width and over 100 feet long.
 In general, they had no keel, stempost, or sternpost.
 They did have centreboards, and a watertight bulkhead to strengthen the hull, which added great weight.
 This type of vessel may have been common in the 13th century.
 The kind of ships the Mongols used for the invasion wasn't recorded but it was large as they commissioned smaller boats for rivers of Java.
-David Bade estimated around 50 soldiers each on 400-500 ships with their supplies, weapons and diplomats during the Java campaign, while John Man estimated around 29–44 soldiers each.
+David Bade estimated between 20 and 50 soldiers each on 400–500 ships with their supplies, weapons and diplomats during the Java campaign, while John Man estimated around 29–44 soldiers each.